Elvg0/Dynamical-Systems-Environments/README.md

   <img src="cargif.gif" alt="animated" />
 </p>

-  The following plots are examples of the results of the training of a Deep Deterministic Policy Gradient algorithm using Pytorch:
+  The following plots are examples of the results of the training of a Deep Deterministic Policy Gradient algorithm (DDPG) using Pytorch:

 <p align="center">
   <img src="Rewards_Cruise_Control_2.png" />